DavidZHY/Advance-Language-Design-freshman-first-semester-weekly-test/README.md

-# Advance-Language-Design-freshman-first-semester
+# Advance-Language-Design-freshman-first-semester-weekly-test
-This is a collection of C language code corresponding to the Advance Language Design lesson in Sichuan University.
+This is a collection of C language code corresponding to the Advance Language Design lesson weekly test of Sichuan University.
 Be free to show advice!